VU-IVM/VineCopulas/CONTRIBUTING.md

 #### Pull request guidelines
 - Write clear and concise commit messages.
 - Test your changes thoroughly before submitting a pull request.
 - If the pull request adds functionality, the docs should also be updated.
-Improving documentation helps users better understand how to use VinceCopulas
+Improving documentation helps users better understand how to use `VineCopulas`

 ## Review Process